maggotgluon/dapp-starter/README.md

 ... some warnings

-Successfully submitted source code for contract contracts/ITManTokenCrowdsale.sol:ITManTokenCrowdsale at 0x304c476c4521B6d352E76a950581A59Fe2032437 for verification on Etherscan.
+Successfully submitted source code for contract contracts/SummonerCystalTokenCrowdsale.sol:SummonerCystalTokenCrowdsale at 0x304c476c4521B6d352E76a950581A59Fe2032437 for verification on Etherscan.
 Waiting for verification result...

-Successfully verified contract ITManTokenCrowdsale on Etherscan. https://ropsten.etherscan.io/address/0x304c476c4521B6d352E76a950581A59Fe2032437#code
+Successfully verified contract SummonerCystalTokenCrowdsale on Etherscan. https://ropsten.etherscan.io/address/0x304c476c4521B6d352E76a950581A59Fe2032437#code
 ```